Last Updated on February 4, 2023 by Bert-Jan Schilthuis-Ihrig

 Do Pinterest followers matter?

 The quick answer is no. The number of followers you have does NOT determine the distribution of your pins on Pinterest.
-An account with no followers can still have its pins shown on the home feed and in search results.
+An account with no followers can still have a decent Pinterest presence and have its pins shown on the home feed and in search results.
 However, your pins are shown to your followers on the home feed, so you do get extra exposure with the followers that you collect.

 How many Pinterest followers is considered good?